 What made news in Mumbai on 5th Nov?

+Pilot of a private chopper was grounded by DGCA, for getting the chopper's engine fixed by a car mechanics.
+In another news, collector rewarded his chauffeur, Digambar Thak for his service, by driving him to office on Thak's last working day.
 Meanwhile, an SIT has been formed to investigate the sexual assault case of 10 girls in a tribal school, in Buldhana district, Maharashtra.

 Car mechanics repaired chopper; pilot grounded

 DGCA grounded a pilot of a private chopper for allowing car mechanics to 'fix' the engine of the helicopter.
 The Pune bound helicopter developed a snag at Kolhapur when the pilot called two car mechanics to repair it.
 DGCA Mumbai office got the pictures of mechanics "doing something" with the engine and grounded the pilot.
 Only qualified AMEs are allowed to repair aircraft engines.

 Mumbai woke up to a sudden chill on Friday, when minimum temperature dropped to 18.2 degree C, as recorded by Santacruz observatory.
 Friday's minimum temperature was lower than what was recorded in November last year.
 Other parts of Maharashtra, like Pune and Nashik recorded minimum temperatures of 12 and 11 degree Celsius.
 Experts believe that this drop is due to late night easterly winds.

 10 girls of tribal school complain of sexual assault

 After a 10 year-old student of a tribal school, in Buldhana district was found pregnant, 10 more girls have complained of sexual assault.
 Police have arrested 20 people, including the staff and trustees of the boarding school.
 The main accused, a sweeper in the same school has also been arrested.
 An SIT has been formed to investigate the matter.